 I brought two pairs along with me and was glad I did.
 Though they kept the water out for the most part, that time I was jumping across freezing rivers of water in Landmannalaugar and couldn’t quite clear the water, I dunked my entire leg and was very glad that I had a dry pair of boots back in the camper van.

-My pairs are wool-lined UGG Brand Elsa boots, and the pair I’m wearing above are a few seasons old, but are just like Sorel’s version which comes in tons of adorable colors and sizes.
+My pairs are wool-lined UGG Brand Elsa boots, and the pair I’m wearing above are a few seasons old, but are slightly similar to Sorel’s version.

 Warm with fleece-lined leggings

 My fleece-lined leggings were perfect for keeping my legs just warm enough for the temperatures in Iceland, which were right around freezing for most of the time that I was there in October.
 Thankfully, they’re also super cheap, so I got several pairs of bright and flashy ones and a few black and blue ones, and wore them during the whole trip.